-Field staff have received training in Operations & Maintenance in 2020.
+Field staff receive monthly training in Operations & Maintenance that is relevant to each department.
 Pollution prevention training will be continued by sending appropriate staff to training courses when needed due to staff change or to increase knowledge.

 8.2.5 Stormwater Pollution Prevention Plan (SWPPP)